nhardiansa/fw5-responsive-website/README.md

 ## How to use

 1. Clone this project to your local machine
-2. Run by copy the `path` of this project to browser
+2. Run by copy the path of this project where you cloned it to browser
-3. You also can use `live server` to run the project
+3. You also can use [live server](https://github.com/ritwickdey/vscode-live-server) to run the project